CLASSICAL LOST AND FOUND

 |- AVAILABILITY -|

-González-Medina: Concierto Barroco (vn, va, vc, pno & perc; with G.Meza & Ladrón de Guevara); Aurora Qt [Urtext]
+González-Medina: Concierto Barroco (vn, va, vc, pno & perc; w Ladrón de Guevara & Meza); Aurora Qt [Urtext]

 Those who liked Urtext's recent release of contemporary concertos by Mexican composer Alexis Aranda (b.
 1974; see 30 April 2020) are in for another treat with this delightful follow-on.
 It features three works scored for piano quartet, and then some in the case of the first one, each of which are by different, contemporary compatriots of Alexis (see the album notes regarding their backgrounds).
 These are the only recordings of them currently available on disc.